 5 Steps to Preventing Kidney Disease Before It Starts

-You may have heard that if you have type 2 diabetes, you run an increased risk of chronic kidney disease (CKD).
-Here, we explain exactly what you need to know about preventing CKD, how your heart and kidneys are connected and the role of regular screenings.
-Read on to discover the simple steps you can make to take care of your kidneys and lower the risk for heart disease.
+You may have heard that if you have T2D, you have an increased risk of chronic kidney disease (CKD).
+Here, we explain exactly what you need to know about preventing CKD, how your heart and kidney health is connected and the role of regular screenings.
+Read on to discover the simple steps you can make to take care of your kidneys and lower the risk for heart disease when living with diabetes.

 What Causes Kidney Failure?